cmugpi/cmugpi.github.io/topics/readings/week-1/index.md

 ## Reading

-This week we'll be learning about Latex, a typesetting program recommended by many classes at CMU.
+This week we'll be learning about LaTeX, a typesetting program recommended by many classes at CMU.

-- [Latex]
+- [LaTeX]

 After you are done with the lab, feel free to get started on set ups for next lecture!